 Applying for VA Healthcare Benefits

 The Department of Veterans Affairs offers education benefits and disability compensation for qualifying veterans.
-It also provides a range of healthcare treatment benefits and services for veterans and qualifying family members.
+It also provides various healthcare treatment benefits and services for veterans and qualifying family members.

 Healthcare is provided to all qualifying veterans, but some benefits, like dental care, have additional eligibility requirements.
 The full scope of VA benefits may depend on your assigned priority group, recommendations from a doctor, and needs based on the specific condition the patient is dealing with.